Scrimzay/warhammerlibrary/README.md

 run the exe, ./main, ./main.exe whatever, then explore the tool

 k thanks, make sure to star the repo, follow me my github and follow my twitch and twitter(x)

+also, if you want to know where the logic is, its in cmd/multiInput